jklukas/jklukas.github.com/source/_posts/2011-12-31-curriculum-vitae.markdown

 [jeff.klukas.net](http://jeff.klukas.net)
-: Used as a testing ground for site design using modern web standards, font technologies, and design principles : Currently based on Jekyll platform, hosted on Github ^
+: Used as a testing ground for site design using modern web standards, font technologies, and design principles : Currently powered by Octopress, using Jekyll, HTML5, and SASS in an adaptive design, hosted on Github ^

 ##Skills